ZyreApps/hydra/README.md

 The contributors are listed in AUTHORS.
 This project uses the MPL v2 license, see LICENSE.

 The contribution policy is the standard ZeroMQ [C4.1 process](http://rfc.zeromq.org/spec:22).
 Please read this RFC if you have never contributed to a ZeroMQ project.

+## Areas for Research

+* How to deal with maliciously low quality content (spam, fakes, altered data, etc.)